 - The number of student-sponsored events with alcohol cannot exceed more than one per weekend.

-- If alcohol is approved to be served at a student-sponsored event, two official servers or one official server and one designated event staff are required.
+- If alcohol is approved to be served at a student-sponsored event, a server must be hired through Bon Appetit.

 - Servers may not be intoxicated at or consume alcohol during an event.

 - The servers must follow the guidelines of the Pitzer College Alcohol Policy when working at events.
 If it is found the servers are not following policy, the service of alcohol will cease for the duration of the event.

 - Servers do not check IDs.
 A Campus Safety officer must be employed to check forms of identification for students wishing to consume alcohol.

 - If approved to serve alcohol at a student-sponsored event, the club/organization collaborating on the event is responsible for the cost of hiring the appropriate number of Campus Safety Officers, Event Staff, and servers for the entire duration of the event.
 If the event runs late or officers are needed to disperse attendees at the end, the club/organization will incur the cost of the additional time.